 Why would you want to get animated alerts?

-They certainly makes your stream pop out more in the streaming genre.
-Most of the streamers don’t tend to use time for their alerts and we have seen that creating 3 variations of each alert actually increases the subscriptions and donations happening.
-We also did setup different sounds for each alerts.
-People are really looking forward to see those different kind of alerts!
+They certainly make your stream pop out more in the streaming genre.
+Most of the streamers don’t tend to use their time for their alerts and we have seen that creating 3 variations of each alert actually increases the subscriptions and donations happening.
+We also did set up different sounds for each alert.
+People are really looking forward to seeing those different kinds of alerts!

 Today’s video is coming from Seso.
-Who has created an awesome really in depth guide how you can create Animated Stream Alerts / Twitch Alerts for your stream with AEJuice, PhotoShop and After Effect.
-It actually isn’t that hard to create custom alerts with these two tool!
+Who has created an awesome really in-depth guide on how you can create Animated Stream Alerts / Twitch Alerts for your stream with AEJuice, PhotoShop and After Effect.
+It actually isn’t that hard to create custom alerts with these two tools!
 Make sure to get Sesos Everything Pack!